VK2XXY/pelican-theme-bootstrap4/README.md

 - *Archives moved to top navigation menu, far right*
 - *no categories, authors or tags pages used, no such pages listed in top navigation menu*
 - *Replaced home link in top navigation menu with image link to home page.*
-- *added arias for accesibility and screen readers.*
+- *added arias for accessibility and screen readers.*
 - *added social icons for links referring meetup.com, anaconda.org and instagram.com.
 Updated reference for del.icio.us*